LyfeOnEdge/appstore-workbench/readme.md

  - Image download errors are to be expected, please do not report them.

 ##### Want to contribute?
 Have ideas?
 Questions?
 Great!
-You can find me on my hacking/homebrew discord server here:
+You can find me here:
 **[Switch Tools](https://discord.gg/de7tdqe)**